kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 </details>

-This section focuses on **semantic defenses**—the current industry standard.
+This section focuses on **semantic defenses**-the current industry standard.
 Syntactic defenses (regex, keyword blocklists, pattern matching) still exist in the wild, but they're trivially bypassed and frankly embarrassing to encounter in 2025.
 If you find a guardrail defeated by adding spaces between characters (`M       D  M   A` instead of `MDMA`), document it, collect your bounty, and move on.
 The interesting work starts when you hit semantic detection.
 While there is no single authoritative "regex is dead for LLM security" paper.
 The evidence is more condemning, mainly that semantic detection is still defeatable and is years ahead in terms of sophistication and success rate, I'm sorry but if i can defeat your regex pattern simply by adding more and more spaces you are going to have to loosen your purse a bit and pay for those semantic API calls.

 __Syntactic filtering isn't useless - it's a cheap first pass for known-bad patterns eg /etc/passwd etc. But it's a supplement to semantic detection, not a replacement.
-What I am encountering is syntactic instead of semantic altogether at layer 1 which is a 2020 defense posture in 2025.__
+What I am encountering is syntactic instead of semantic altogether at layer 1 which is a 2020 defence posture in 2025.__
 ```
 Input → Syntactic (cheap, fast, catches obvious)
       → Semantic (expensive, catches intent)  -|
+      → LLM-as-Judge (secondary LLM classifies) |
-      → LLM                                   | → we are focusing on these three in the below section
+      → LLM                                     | → we are focusing on these in the below section
       → Semantic output filter                  -|
 ```

+One thing to note upfront: every layer in this stack - syntactic, semantic, LLM-as-Judge, cloud services - evaluates each user message in isolation.
+None of them see the conversation history.
+They cannot connect message 5 to message 2.
+Each message must independently look benign to pass.
+This is by design (cost, latency, complexity), but it's also the architectural reason multi-turn attacks work.
+Newer frameworks like OpenAI's Guardrails library are starting to address this with tool-call alignment checking across conversation history.

 ![403](/assets/images/llm/bad_req_403.png)
 ![200](/assets/images/llm/bad_req_200.png)

 _The 200 OK response confirms the payload reached the LLM unfiltered.
 The input guardrail - the security control specifically designed to block this content - failed to detect identical semantic intent with trivial obfuscation._

-### Layer 1: Cloud Security Services
+### Layer 1: Input Classification

+Input classification is the first real defence layer.
+Your message gets evaluated before it reaches the LLM.
+There are two broad categories: self-hosted filters you run yourself, and third-party services you call via API.
+Production stacks worth their salt run both - self-hosted for speed and cost, third-party for depth.

+**Self-hosted semantic filters**

+The simplest semantic defence is a similarity check against a corpus of known attack phrases.
+Your input gets converted into a numerical vector (an embedding), and the defence measures how close that vector lands to known-bad examples using cosine similarity or similar distance metrics.

+This runs entirely on your own infrastructure with zero external API cost.
+TF-IDF (term frequency–inverse document frequency) is the lightweight option - it builds vectors from word frequency patterns and compares against an attack corpus.
+A more capable variant uses a local embedding model (sentence-transformers, for example) that captures deeper semantic meaning rather than just word overlap.

+The output is a similarity score, typically 0 to 1.
+The implementation sets a threshold - say 0.3 - and anything scoring above gets blocked.
+In testing, clinical healthcare language scores around 0.25–0.28 against a prompt injection corpus.
+Pure attack language scores 0.6+.
+The weakness is that self-hosted models are only as good as the corpus they compare against and the embedding quality - they catch known patterns well but can miss novel phrasing that a more sophisticated classifier would flag.

+Self-hosted filters are fast (sub-millisecond for TF-IDF), free, and give you full control over the detection corpus.
+The tradeoff is maintenance - you're responsible for keeping the attack corpus current as new injection techniques emerge.

+**Third-party classification services**

-**Azure Content Safety / Google Model Armor / AWS Bedrock Guardrails**
+**Azure Content Safety / Google Model Armor / AWS Bedrock Guardrails / OpenAI Moderation**

-These sit in front of the LLM and classify your input before it ever reaches the model.
+These are hosted services that classify your input before it reaches the model.
+They bring more sophisticated models, broader training data, and ongoing updates - at the cost of latency, API fees, and a dependency on an external provider.

 **How scoring works (Azure example):**